 Projects, licensing and partnership deals with the likes of Porsche, Le Mans, James Hunt, Gulf Racing, McLaren, BRM Chronographes and McQueen are indicators of success.
 While I’m extremely proud of these accomplishments, I’ve found a deeper sense of validation in the personal relationships and unusual experiences my work has provided me.
 I’ve stepped into Butzi Porsche’s private office, flogged race cars for laps on end, been on track with Mark Webber and Patrick Long and driven multi-million dollar cars.
 I’ve met people who I had long admired and now I am lucky enough to call many of them friends and colleagues.
 Sometimes I still can’t believe it all came from pushing paint around a canvas.

 Art has given me everything in my life, and for that I’m deeply grateful.
 I’m also aware of other artists, many of whom are struggling.
 We live in an age where art, in all forms, is readily available and freely consumed.
 The symptom of free movies, free books, free photos, and free music are evident: The effort of the artist is no longer valued.
 Technology makes everyone an artist and everything is art.
 Instead of a craftsman, the artist has turned into a pitch man.
 While it is becoming more and more difficult for an artist to protect their work and to convey its value, it’s not impossible.
 I’d like to think I’m living proof of that.

-To commemorate my first 10 years, I’m embarking on a project that will highlight the tangible value of art and celebrate the intrinsic value of creativity: By trading my art for things people never think twice about paying for.
+I’m embarking on a project that will highlight the tangible value of art and celebrate the intrinsic value of creativity: By trading my art for things people never think twice about paying for.

 Join me for project: